farshaddavoudi/ExcelWizard/README.md

 ### Steps to Generate the Complex Excel Filled with DTO data:

 **1- Analyze Excel Template and Divide It into Separate Sections (Sub-Components), including Table(s), Row(s) and Cell(s) <br />
-2- Create each defined Section Builder, e.g. ITableBuilder <br />
+2- Create each defined Section Builder, e.g. `ITableBuilder` <br />
-3- Create main model necessary to generate Excel, i.e. `IExcelBuilder` (Using ExcelBuilder and its chained methods) <br />
+3- Create main model necessary to generate Excel, i.e. `IExcelBuilder` (Using `ExcelBuilder` and its chained methods) <br />
 4- Generate Excel using `ExcelWizardService` and `IExcelBuilder` model (provided at step 3)**

 ## *1- Analyze Excel Template and Divide It into Separate Sections*

 Analyze the Excel template and divide it into **Table**s, **Row**s, and **Cell**s sections.
-The priority here is with Table, then Row and at last Cell, meaning if you can define a section as a Table, don't consider it as multiple Rows! or even a lot of Cells! not that it is impossible and some error will be thrown, but because it makes it harder for you to create your desired Excel using many small components rather than one bigger component.
+The priority here is with *Table*, then *Row* and at last *Cell*, meaning if you can define a section as a Table, don't consider it as multiple Rows! or even a lot of Cells! not that it is impossible to create the Excel model that way or some error will be thrown, but because it makes it harder for you to create your desired Excel using many small components rather than one bigger component.

 In the next step, each section will be mapped to its Builder equivalent, i.e. **ITableBuilder**, **IRowBuilder** and **ICellBuilder**.